-- Coaching and mentoring of middle and junior management to ensure good followership is still being practised.
+- Coaching and mentoring middle and junior management to ensure good followership is still being practised.

-- Every 3 months have a 1 hour followership forum to discuss issues and identify best practice.
+- Every 3 months have a 1-hour followership forum to discuss issues and identify best practices.

 - Annual followership reward for the individual or team displaying the best followership behaviours.